Nareshk7800/car-rental-website/README.md

-# 🚗 Velocity Motors - Premium Car Collection
+# 🚗 Karz Motors - Premium Car Collection

 A stunning, modern car selling website with cutting-edge Gen Z design elements, featuring smooth animations, interactive filtering, and a responsive layout that looks amazing on all devices.